Last Updated on February 7, 2023 by Matt

 The first one is the mass and volume of the product.
 At a whopping 21 kg / 46 lb, and packing a substantial bulk even when folded, it is almost impossible to carry it.
 Even storing it is difficult, when I keep it close to my desk at work people keep bumping into it.

-However, I am aware that it is a conscious tradeoff that provides many of those amazing benefits, so there’s not much that can be done about it really.
-We have to live with the heaviness, possibly get a little stronger from every time we carry it around.
+However, I am aware that it is a conscious tradeoff that provides many of those amazing benefits, so there’s not much that can be done about it.
+We have to live with the heaviness, possibly getting a little stronger every time we carry it around.

 The second issue I have with it is the throttle wheel.
 While I generally love it and I think it’s a brilliant innovation, I would love for it to be a little gentler on the thumb.
 That would improve the experience so much more, and I’m sure it’s not a difficult thing to accomplish given how great the scooter is overall.